 We put sustainability at the heart of everything we do, with a cross-practice sustainability group improving our impact across every studio.
-Skills and training are crucial to this: our employees include accredited Passivhaus Designers, BREEAM Assessors, and Sustainability Advisors.
+Skills and training are crucial to this: our employees include accredited Passivhaus Designers and Sustainability Advisors.

 ADP gives ongoing support to two charities, and our employees regularly raise money for many more through studio events and personal fundraising.
 We have a long-term partnership with Marudyan UK, which connects children living below the poverty line in India with vital education facilities.
 We’ve also worked with Macmillan Cancer Support for many years, designing over 130 projects for them and raising funds for their vital work supporting those affected by cancer.

 Every year, ADP employees create works of art which we exhibit and sell through an online auction.
 The money raised goes directly to our partnered charities, and buyers across the world get a unique artwork to keep in their home – paintings, sculptures, even concrete poems!

 “The thoughtful, inclusive and sustainable design of our new school goes above and beyond my expectations – and it’s been a joy to see the students' reactions.”– Kay Wood, Headteacher of Swan School